MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-investigate-health-scenario-alerts.md

 Microsoft Entra Health monitoring provides the ability to monitor the health of your Microsoft Entra tenant through a set of health metrics and intelligent alerts.
 Health metrics are fed into our anomaly detection service, which uses machine learning to understand the patterns for your tenant.
 When the anomaly detection service identifies a significant change in one of the tenant-level patterns, it triggers an alert.

 The signals and alerts provided by Microsoft Entra Health provide you with the starting point for investigating potential issues in your tenant.
 Because there's a wide range of scenarios and even more data points to consider, it's important to understand how to investigate these alerts effectively.

-This article provides guidance on how to configure email notifications for alerts.
+This article provides guidance on how to investigate an alert, but isn't specific to any alert.

 > [!IMPORTANT]
 > Microsoft Entra Health scenario monitoring and alerts are currently in PREVIEW.